boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/asp-net-web-forms.md

      ```

- 11. In `Default.aspx.cs`, to get particular dashboard details, define an API `AuthorizationServer()`, which uses the `GetSignatureUrl()` method to generate the algorithm.
-In this API, the `embedQuerString`,`userEmail`, and the value from the `GetSignatureUrl()` method are appended as the query parameters in the URL to get details of the particular dashboard
+ 11. In `Default.aspx.cs`, to retrieve specific dashboard details, you need to define an API called `AuthorizationServer()`.
+This API utilizes the `GetSignatureUrl()` method to generate the algorithm.
+Within this API, the `embedQueryString`, `userEmail`, and the value obtained from the `GetSignatureUrl()` method are appended as query parameters in the URL, enabling the retrieval of the desired dashboard details.

      ```js
         [WebMethod()]